 Our nursery program provides care for children ages infant through two years of age.
-Adult and teen volunteers provide childcare each Sunday during the 10:30 worship service so parents and others can have a more fulfilling worship experience.
+Adult and teen volunteers provide childcare each Sunday during both worship services so parents and others can have a more fulfilling worship experience.
 We have three separate rooms: infants, toddlers, and two year olds.

 Safety & Security

 This ministry assists in facilitating the safety and security of our members and church property.
 Security cameras and security teams are in place, and we require background checks for everyone who volunteers to work with our children.
 For certain special events, a paid police officer is also retained.
 One job of our volunteers is to patrol the building and parking lots during services.